boardfish/dissertation/contents/1-literature-review.md

 the others guide them using the [bomb's manual](https://bombmanual.com).
-Conceptually, the game shares fundamentals with escape rooms, but what is of most importance to the point is that the foremost task in the game is communication.
+Conceptually, the game shares fundamentals with escape rooms, but what is of most importance to the point is that the foremost task in the game is communication, encouraged by its asynchronous gameplay.
 Escape rooms already apply asynchronous gameplay - The Lockup Escape Rooms' *Meltdown* [@liam2019] begins with most of the party in individual chambers, with the designated 'leader' communicating from outside - but *Keep Talking and Nobody Explodes* demonstrates that with technology, it is possible in almost any location.

 [*1-2-Switch*](https://www.nintendo.co.uk/Games/Nintendo-Switch/1-2-Switch-1173186.html)
 similarly pulls away from the screen, with the majority of its minigames relying on what is done physically with the Joy-Con controller and instructing players